 How Wellington IT work with APIs

 At Wellington IT we strategically integrate with dozens of 3rd party applications to increase security, expand member services and improve operational efficiency for our customers.
-In 2019 and beyond, we plan to continue to integrate with 3rd parties by creating flexible APIs for specific business functions.
+In 2019 and beyond, we plan to continue to integrate with 3rd parties by creating flexible, private APIs for specific business functions.
 Click on the video below to hear our Head of Product & Development, Ian Glenn, discuss how we are working with 3rd party APIs.

 This section features in our eBook ‘Future of FinTech in Irish Credit Unions’ along with information on other key aspects such as biometric ID verification and debt management solutions.
 Find out more about the future of FinTech by downloading our free eBook.